 Silent film legend Theda Bara looks stunning as “Cleopatra” in 1917.
 The costumes she wears could rival those of Elizabeth Taylor.
-Her intense stare into the camera lens in the publicity is inciting.
+Her intense stare into the camera lens in the publicity photo is inciting.
 The stills alone sell the film so well.
-Unfortunately, we may never her acting talents in that particular film again.
+Unfortunately, we may never see her acting talents in that particular film again.
 Cleopatra is a ‘lost film’.

-Why films get ‘lost’
+Why Films get ‘Lost’

 Decaying film stock lead to the destruction of films over time.
 The decaying of film negatives is part of the reason some silent films look so scratchy and poor quality today.
 The vast majority of silent films did not go into cinemas like that.
 The decay can be unpredictable as some late 1890 films are still in perfect condition.
-Although Kodak invented a safer type of film in 1909, it became brittle after a few years of use.
+While Kodak invented a safer type of film in 1909, which didn’t self-combust, it became brittle after a few years of use.
 But, as storage space for such films became an issue, film studios began to question the value of such films.

 Lost films are a heartbreaking part of film history.
 The race to preserve existing films is on.
 The good news is films are being rediscovered.
 Some are hidden away in attics and storage vaults, with some people not quite sure what they are.
 Film preservationists are working tirelessly to save the existing film stock.
 By highlighting the plight of silent films, we can save these small parts of our history.